China's economy grew 5.3% in first quarter, beating expectations

 China’s economy grew 5.3% in first quarter, beating expectations

-HONG KONG (AP) — China’s economy in the first quarter beat expectations while receiving a boost from policies and an increase in demand, the government said Tuesday.
+HONG KONG (AP) — China’s economy expanded at a faster than expected pace in the first three months of the year, helped by policies aimed at stimulating growth and stronger demand, the government said Tuesday.

 The world’s second-largest economy expanded at a 5.3% annual pace in January-March, beating analysts’ forecasts of about 4.8%, official data show.
-Compared to the previous quarter, growth was up 1.6%.
+Compared to the previous quarter, the economy grew 1.6%.

 China’s economy has struggled to bounce back from the COVID-19 pandemic, with a slowdown in demand and a property crisis weighing on its growth.